BeansAreVeryGood/Google/README.md

 ## Adding More Data

-Edit the `allUnits` array in `public/index.html` to add more units or factions.
-Ensure the data structure matches the existing format.
+Edit the `allUnits` array in `public/index.html` to add more units or update data.
+Data is currently placeholder (points: "TBD", etc.) - replace with accurate values from Wahapedia or official sources.

 ## Future Expansions